ACCELERATED DEATH BENEFITS RIDERS (ADB)

 How do you check if your life insurance policy has an accelerated death benefit rider?

 First, review a copy of your policy and find the accelerated death benefits section.
 If the policy doesn't discuss the accelerated death benefit rider then check with the customer service department at your life insurance company to see if you can add it as a rider.
-If you receive group life insurance, check your group policy contract or with your employers human resources department or union representative.
+If you receive group life insurance, check your group policy contract or with your employer's human resources department or union representative.
 If you need personal assistance, please feel free to contact Welcome Funds for a Free Personal Consultation.

 How will an accelerated death benefit payment affect the policy's beneficiaries?